 First Step – Awakening

-In the initial awakening step, we build a foundation.
-This includes the use of a spiritual journal, basic mindfulness and guided meditation (Shamanic Journey) practices.
+The first step is to awaken—this where we build a foundation for further development.
+Here we show how to use a spiritual journal, basic mindfulness, and guided meditation (Shamanic Journey) practices.
 Here is where we learn and troubleshoot the primary forms of seated and moving meditation.
-Learning to identify and overcome hurdles is a problem-solving skill set that we will use throughout our practice.
+If we learn to identify and overcome hurdles, this becomes a problem-solving skill set we can use in every area of life.

 We also use analytical tools like The Enneagram of Personality, the suite of analytical reasoning tools, and comparative analysis.
 These processes are inspiring and transformational in their own right, but they are only the foundation.
 These are tools that we will use throughout our journey.

 In this phase, we identify our strengths and opportunities.
 We build a trusting community that facilitates sharing and helping.
 It’s the foundation to learn more advanced practices.
 We find these types of tools in many ancient systems of self-development.